denismurphy/rclone-photo-sync/README.md

-# RClone Photo Sync
+# Rclone Photo Sync

 Syncing photos to an S3 bucket using RClone.

 ## Prerequisites

-- rclone installed and configured with your S3 bucket
+- Rclone installed and configured with your S3 bucket
 - - https://rclone.org/install/
 - Bash (for Unix) or PowerShell (for Windows)
 - Appropriate permissions to access the source directory and create/modify files in the script directory